 A bracing walk at Derwent Valley, in the Peak District

-Wonderful for taking in the many Peak District habitats, this walk will lead you alongside the Ladybower Reservoir, through farmland and up steep wooded cloughs, before emerging high on top of the moors, with panoramic views of the Derwent Valley and much of the Dark Peak area.
+Wonderful for taking in the many Peak District habitats, this walk will lead you alongside the Ladybower Reservoir, through farmland and up steep wooded cloughs, before emerging high on top of the moors, with panoramic views of the Derwent Valley and much of the High Peak area.

 Spot local wildlife and enjoy beautiful vistas

 Look out for mountain hares and golden plovers on your walk across the farmland and moorland.

 Start your walk at Fairholmes car park, turning right out of the car park and following the road towards Derwent Dam.

 This area is good for certain types of bats and if you are walking at dusk you may be lucky enough to spot the noctule, pipistrelle and Daubentons bats.
 The brown-long eared bat is also present in this area, although sightings are rare.
 Derwent Dam and its twin, Howden Dam, were built at the beginning of the century and became famous for being used for RAF flying practice for the Barnes Wallis bouncing bomb in 1943 and then subsequently in the famous Second World War film, Dambusters.

 Walk past the Dam and follow the road uphill, walking alongside Ladybower Reservoir on the right and Old House Farm on the left, towards the site of the old Derwent Village.